kadena-io/kuro/docs/KadenaBeta-v1.md

 It will ask you how many cluster and client nodes you'd like.
 * `./genconfs --distributed <cluster-ips file> <client-ips file>` will create a set of config files using the IP addresses specified in the files.

-Once started, `genconfs` will try to recommend the right settings for your environment:
+In either mode `genconfs` will try to recommend the right settings as you specify your environment:

 ```
 $ ./genconfs